Transforming the End-to-End EF Customer Experience

 What we decided

-We moved forward with a combination of Concept 2 and Concept 3, as they best balanced user needs and business constraints:
+We moved forward with a combination of Concept 2 and 3, based on:

-• User Preference for Course Selection (Concept 2):
+• User preference for starting with course (Concept 2):

 “I want to pick my course first, then figure out the dates.”